UllaRisager/Learn-with-Locals/_drafts/what-i-learned-from-startupweekend-and-strikingly.md

 layout: post
 title: What I learned from Strikingly and  Startup Weekend in Bali
 subtitle: How teaching my mates freed up time for my own projects
-image_path: /uploads/teach-your-mates-how-to-code.jpg
+image_path: /uploads/strikingly.jpg
-banner: /uploads/teach-your-mates-how-to-code.jpg
+banner: /uploads/strikingly.jpg
-image-alt: Teach Your Mates How To Code
+image-alt: Strikingly
-snippet: Teaching my friends actually freed up time for me to work on my own projects that had been collecting dust for so long.
+snippet: 'At Strikingly, our mission is to give everyone the power to turn their creativity and ideas into reality and build brands around them'
 author-photo: /images/blog/author/ulla.jpg
 author-name: Ulla
 blog-date: May 28th 2017